asmodeus812/elearning/cracking-coding-interview/8-bitwise-operations.md

 -   double = 64 = 8 bytes
 -   long double 80 bits = 10 bytes

-Some of the sizes defined above vary from platform to platform, and they are implementation dependent, for example on some platform long and int might have the same size (4 bytes), on other platforms integer could be defined as 16 bits.
-Older 32 bit systems usually define long as 32 bits, while long long is 64, on newer 64 bit systems these are usually both 64 bits wide.
+As some of the sizes defined above vary from platform to platform, and they are implementation dependent, for example on some platform long and int might have the same size (4 bytes - x86), on other platforms integer could be defined as 16 bits.
+Older x86 systems usually define long as 32 bits, while long long is 64, on newer x64-86 systems these are usually both 64 bits wide.
 There are many variations but what is important, to remember is the general stride / size of each of those primitives.